Only the Brave (2017 film): Plot

 Fire and Rescue Crew 7 of Prescott, Arizona, superintended by Eric Marsh, responds to the Cave Creek wildfire.
 Eric predicts that the fire will threaten a residential area, but is disregarded by the assigned superintendent.
 Eric's fear comes true; he vents his frustration to fire chief and close friend Duane Steinbrink, warning that when a wildfire threatens Prescott, his crew will not be allowed to fight it directly as they lack Hotshot certification.
 Eric asks for Duane's help, who successfully vouches for the crew with the mayor of Prescott.
 Crew 7 has until the end of the fire season to pass the evaluation.

 Meanwhile, 21-year-old heroin addict Brendan McDonough learns that his ex-girlfriend Natalie is pregnant and does not want him involved with the child.
 Brendan is arrested for larceny, which prompts his mother to evict him from her house.
 Determined to provide support for his newborn daughter, Brendan interviews with Eric, who gives him an opportunity.
 After months of training, the crew are given an evaluation during a wildfire deployment as they were set to battle the Horseshoe 2 Fire in the Chiricahuas near the town of Portal.
 Eric commands his crew but is criticized by their evaluator, Hayes, who Eric bluntly disregards.
 The fire is halted by Eric's strategy and the crew are certified, officially becoming the first municipal hotshot crew in history, the Granite Mountain Hotshots.

-Throughout the season, Granite Mountain are deployed across the country.
-Brendan is accepted by Natalie and is allowed to see his daughter.
+Throughout the season, the Granite Mountain crew are deployed across the country.
+Brendan, who's been anonymously dropping off baby supplies at Natalie's doorstep, is finally accepted by Natalie and allowed to see his daughter.
 Near Prescott, the crew saves a landmark Alligator juniper and are hailed as local heroes.
-During the fire, Brendan is bitten by a rattlesnake and is rushed to the hospital.
-Brendan expresses his concerns to Eric and asks if he would recommend him for a structural firefighting position next season.
-Eric snaps, stating that nobody would hire him.
-Eric later has an argument with his wife Amanda, who has long resented Eric's obsession with his job and for placing her desire to start a family on indefinite hold.
-After speaking with Duane, Eric returns to Amanda, announcing that he is ready to settle down.
+After battling the fire, Brendan is bitten by a rattlesnake and is rushed to the hospital.
+Brendan expresses his concerns to Eric about being there for his daughter and asks if he would recommend him for a structural firefighting position next season.
+Eric snaps, stating that nobody would hire him due to his prior drug addiction.